 Qualification(s): BA, LLB (Hons), LLM

-Elizabeth O'Shea is a Senior Associate in Maurice Blackburn's class actions practice in Melbourne, and is currently working on the Uber class action against the global ride-sharing giant on behalf of people in the taxi, hire-car, limousine, and charter vehicle industry.
+Elizabeth O'Shea is a Principal Lawyer in Maurice Blackburn's class actions practice in Melbourne, and is currently working on the Uber class action against the global ride-sharing giant on behalf of people in the taxi, hire-car, limousine, and charter vehicle industry.

 "I love working with people who might otherwise not have access to the courts.
 Law should be about justice.
 It should be about holding people and corporations accountable for wrongdoing, and ensuring that those harmed are properly compensated,” says Lizzie.